 This will display the dynamics of competition indicators over the past 30 days.
 It is very useful to check when your competitors started to increase their activity.
 This dashboard is available at the ad group level and above.

-As I said earlier, data is at the heart of PPC and there is a lot of information available to you from different sources.
+As I said earlier, that PPC competitor analysis is an ongoing process.
+Competitors can change their strategies, and the digital landscape is dynamic and there is a lot of information available to you from different sources.
 At Atomic Leap, we always recommend regular competitive analysis to give you a competitive edge.
 For help on setting this up, contact our team today.

 Liked the article?
 Don’t forget to share it on social networks.